mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Editor/index.md

 ## Editor

-Utilize the MAMP PRO Editor to edit your scripts directly in MAMP PRO.
+Utilize the MAMP PRO Editor to edit your scripts directly.
 You can see your changes instantaneously in the live view, and your client side code in the real view.

 <i class="fa fa-play-circle-o fa-lg" aria-hidden="true"></i> [MAMP PRO Editor Basic Features](https://www.youtube.com/watch?v=b9bbIWRMsHI&feature=youtu.be){:target="_blank"}